 8 Pizza Toppings for Better Sleep (Yes, Really!)

-October is National Pizza Month (Best.
-Kept.
-Secret.).
-We’re down for any celebration that involves this versatile food of champions, especially when you can pile on pizza toppings that stir up happy, sleepy feels.
+Here at Nectar, we’re down for any celebration that involves this versatile food of champions, especially when you can pile on pizza toppings that stir up happy, sleepy feels.

 Cancel your dinner plans, friends.
 You’re having pizza tonight—in bed.